-17. Barrel Hitch
+17. The Barrel Hitch

-The Barrel Hitch has been used in sailing and construction work for centuries.
+The barrel hitch has been used in sailing and construction work for centuries.
 It allows you to secure a bucket, barrel or other cylindrical object to lift it in a well-balanced position.

 How to Tie a Barrel Hitch:

-3. Open up the Overhand Knot until it wraps around the top sides of the barrel.
-Tie the ends of the rope together with a Square Knot and then then lift.
-This knot makes a fine bucket handle when the wire handle finally breaks off.
+3. Open up the overhand knot until it wraps around the top sides of the barrel.
+Tie the ends of the rope together with a square knot and then then lift.
+This knot makes a fine bucket handle when the wire handle breaks off.

 SAFETY WARNING: For safety and stability while hoisting barrels, the rope around the barrel needs to be high above the center of gravity on the barrel, but pose no danger of slipping off the top of the barrel.
 FYI, beer has an excellent center of gravity.

 This knot seems half magic trick, half practical knot, but it shortens a line without cutting the line.
 This knot keeps our long ropes in one piece, despite our miscalculations in the field.
-I will use this one on Bear bags, when the line is too long, but I don’t want to cut it.
+I will use this one on bear bags, when the line is too long, but I don’t want to cut it.

 How to Tie a Sheepshank:

 3. Make a half hitch in the other standing end, drop it over its adjacent loop, and then tighten the whole thing slowly.

-19. Tripod Lashing
+19. The Tripod Lashing

 The tripod lashing is commonly used for shelters and to support camp items, like a cooking pot over a fire.